General Information

 Additional Information

-- Nontraditional grading practices require special handling, depending on the nature and circumstances of the program from which and to which a student is transferring, but receiving institutions shall take steps to assure all students receive equitable treatment.
+- Nontraditional grading practices require special handling, depending on the nature and circumstances of the program from which and to which a student is transferring, but receiving institutions will take steps to assure all students receive equitable treatment.

 - A student may earn more than one career-technical degree and/or certificate at Clark College, and a student may earn a combination of academic and career-technical degrees and/or certificates.

-Academic Residency Requirements
+Academic Residency Requirements and Restrictions

 Academic Subplans